Possession of a Controlled Substance Sentencing and Punishment | HS 11350

 Punishment for felony possession of a controlled substance

-According to California Health and Safety Code section 11350, possession of a controlled substance is charged as a felony punishable by 16 months, 2 or 3 years in county jail followed by a period of probation or parole.
+According to California Health and Safety Code section 11350, possession of a controlled substance is charged as a misdemeanor punishable by up to 364 days in county jail followed by a period of probation or parole.

 Court options at the time of sentencing